dsccommunity/dsccommunity.org/content/styleguidelines/localization.md

 ### Cmdlets for localization

 The module [DscResource.Common](https://github.com/dsccommunity/DscResource.Common)
-have cmdlets that help with localization.
+has cmdlets that help with localization.
 See the [cmdlet documentation](https://github.com/dsccommunity/DscResource.Common#cmdlet) for more information how to use the cmdlets.
 The module is also release to the [PowerShell Gallery](https://www.powershellgallery.com/packages/DscResource.Common).